nadirbad/nadirbad-blog/content/posts/2022-04-20--Vertical-Slice-Architecture-in-.NET-6/index.md

 Typically if I need to change a feature in a layered application, I end up touching different layers of the application and navigating through piles of projects, folders and files.
 For example for a simple change in a given feature you could be editing more than 5 files in all the layers:

-- TodoItem
+- Domain/TodoItem.cs
-- TodoItemsRepository
+- Repositories/TodoItemsRepository.cs
-- TodoItemsService
+- Services/TodoItemsService.cs
-- TodoItemsViewModel
+- ViewModels/TodoItemsViewModel.cs
-- TodoItemsController
+- Controllers/TodoItemsController.cs

 Layered architecture is great for some things, but it does have major drawbacks: